James Ward (writer)

 James Ward (born 2 April 1981) is an English writer and the founder of Boring Conference.

 Early work

-James Ward first came to prominence in 2009 with a blog that charted his fascination with "small unimportant things".
+Ward first came to prominence in 2009 with a blog that charted his fascination with "small unimportant things".
 The London Twirls Project, his attempt to map the availability, pricing and storage conditions of Cadbury's Twirls in Central London, led to him giving talks at public events such as Ignite and The Lost Lectures.

 In 2010, he won a competition run by Virgin Atlantic and was flown to America to write a pen-based comparison of London and New York.

 Writing career

 Adventures in Stationery

 Ward's first book, Adventures in Stationery: A Journey Through Your Pencilcase, was published in the UK by Profile Books in 2014.
 Described as "high class pornography for the stationery enthusiast", it received generally positive reviews in the British press.
 It has been translated into Korean, Japanese and Chinese.

 Adventures in Stationery was rewritten for the North American market and released in 2015 with the alternative title The Perfection of the Paperclip: Curious Tales of Invention, Accidental Genius and Stationery Obsession.
 This was due to words such as "stationery" and "pencil case" not commonly being part of the American English vocabulary.
 It was published by Simon and Schuster.